SAN DIEGO — When she was born, the baby girl weighed about the same as an apple.

-A San Diego hospital yesterday revealed the birth of the girl and said she is believed to be the world's tiniest surviving micro-preemie, who weighed just 8.6 ounces (245 grams) when she was born in December.
+A San Diego hospital on Wednesday revealed the birth of the girl and said she is believed to be the world’s tiniest surviving micro-preemie, who weighed just 8.6 ounces (245 grams) when she was born in December.

 “But that hour turned into two hours, which turned into a day, which turned into a week,” the mother said in a video released by Sharp Mary Birch Hospital for Women & Newborns.

-More than five months have passed, and she has gone home as a healthy infant, weighing five pounds (2 kilograms).
+More than five months have passed, and she has gone home as a healthy infant, weighing 5 pounds (2 kilograms).

 Her ranking as the world’s smallest baby ever to survive is according to the Tiniest Baby Registry maintained by the University of Iowa.

 Dr. Edward Bell, a professor of pediatrics at the University of Iowa, said Saybie had the lowest medically confirmed birth weight submitted to the registry.

 But “we cannot rule out even smaller infants who have not been reported to the Registry,” he said in an email to The Associated Press.

 The hospital said the girl officially weighed 7 grams less than the previous tiniest baby, who was born in Germany in 2015.

 In the video produced by the hospital, the mother described the birth as the scariest day of her life.

 She said she was taken to the hospital after not feeling well and was told she had preeclampsia, a serious condition that causes skyrocketing blood pressure, and that the baby needed to be delivered quickly.